LAB02-Research/HASS.Agent/README.md

 ### Issue Tracker

-To centrally manage all issues; community provided (e.g. via [Discord](https://discord.gg/nMvqzwrVBU)), [GitHub tickets](https://github.com/LAB02-Research/HASS.Agent/issues) and things I come up with, I use JetBrain's excellent YouTrack platform.
+To centrally manage all issues (community provided (e.g. via [Discord](https://discord.gg/nMvqzwrVBU)), [GitHub tickets](https://github.com/LAB02-Research/HASS.Agent/issues) and things I come up with), I use JetBrain's YouTrack platform.

-Here you can see which issues are known (bugs, cosmetics, nice-to-have, etc) and which issues are currently worked on.
+There you can see which issues are known (bugs, cosmetics, nice-to-have, etc) and which issues are currently worked on.
 You can also see some graphs (who doesn't love them) on which part of HASS.Agent has the most tickets, and what type.

-It's read-only, please use GitHub to post tickets because that's where users will first look :)
+It's read-only, please use GitHub to post tickets because that's where users will look first :)

 [HASS.Agent YouTrack Dashboard](https://lab02research.youtrack.cloud)